Arishadvargas: Understanding

 According to Hindu belief, without experiencing these Shadripu at the fullest a person cannot understand the meaning of the Love which is the soul.
 These enemies of mind pull the human from all the sides away from the soul and make the life of the human miserable.
 To overcome this misery every human needs to experience all these Shadripu's and understand the consequences which later teach the person the importance of love and divinity.
-A human who controls all these Shadripu's even at some of the extent later enjoy's the power of peace.
+A human who controls all these Shadripu's even at some of the extent later enjoys the power of peace.

-A mind which is in delusion (Moha) ignores its inner consciousness (Ātman).
+A mind which is in delusion (moha) ignores its inner consciousness (Ātman).
 As a result, it starts believing that its ego is its only existence.
-Such an ego-dependent mind, soon goes into a state of arrogance (Mada).
-And in an arrogant mind, personal desires (Kama) start flourishing.
-As the mind, fulfils some of its initial smaller desires, it keeps desiring more stuff to become greedy (Lobha).
-After sometime, at some point, it eventually fails to fulfil some of its bigger desires, and then the mind gets angry (Krodha).
-Finally the mind starts envying (Matsarya) others who have more stuff than it has.
+Such an ego-dependent mind, soon goes into a state of arrogance (mada).
+And in an arrogant mind, personal desires (kama) start flourishing.
+As the mind fulfills some of its initial smaller desires, it keeps desiring more stuff to become greedy (lobha).
+After sometime, at some point, it eventually fails to fulfill some of its bigger desires, and then the mind gets angry (krodha).
+Finally, the mind starts envying (matsarya) others who have more stuff than it has.